ying-tang/help-documentation/_gettingstarted/general_product_overview.md

 You can use the **OpenStack Horizon** interface to monitor your cloud’s performance, or you can use a customized IBM Blue Box product, Box Panel, to view your cloud as well as your resource usage, your network configurations, and other features of your cloud.

+#### **Cloud Overview: IBM Blue Box Cloud Building Blocks**

+Every IBM Blue Box Cloud, Dedicated or Local, starts with a cluster of controller and compute nodes:

+**IBM Blue Box Dedicated Cloud:**

+	• A cloud can start as a three-node cluster with two hyper-converged (controller + compute nodes) and one compute-only node.
+	• A cloud can start as a five-node cluster with a pair of dedicated controller-only nodes and three compute-only nodes.

+**IBM Blue Box Local Cloud:**

+	• Each cloud must have at least one dedicated controller-only node and three compute-only nodes.

+From any of these starting places (e.g., 3-node hyper-converged, or 5-node with dedicated controllers), you can add compute nodes of any type, along with block storage (Ceph), and/or object storage (Swift).

+**Additional building blocks:**

+	• For a Standard Capacity Dedicated cloud, Dedicated Gateway Firewalls are included by default
+	• Enterprise Capacity includes double the resources and 10 Gbps of network connectivity
+	• Dedicated controller nodes (or additional ones)
+	• Compute nodes (or additional ones): Standard or Enterprise, IO or High Storage

+#### **Optional Expansion Compute Nodes**

+Optionally, you can select from the following compute node extensions to add to your standard or enterprise cloud:

+	• You can select specialized expansion compute nodes: IO, or HIGH STORAGE
+	• You can select additional standard or enterprise compute nodes: STANDARD COMPUTE, or ENTERPRISE COMPUTE

+Expansion compute nodes address your requirements for faster IO ephemeral, more RAM, and an order of magnitude larger ephemeral storage.
+Both types of expansion nodes—IO optimized and high storage capacity—allow better coverage of instance types and workloads.
+Starting with the 2.1.0 release, compute types have been grouped into Availability Zones for easy targeting of workloads to the appropriate compute type.

+#### **Optional Hybrid Block Storage Nodes **

+Hybrid Block Storage nodes provide lower cost and higher density Block Storage.

+	• You can select Block Storage: SSD or HYBRID
+	• You can select Object Storage

 Your purchase of IBM Blue Box Dedicated Cloud includes 24/7 technical support.
 The Box Panel product provides an interface for opening a support ticket.
-You also can call Blue Box Support at 1-800-613-4305 or email us at support@bluebox.net.
+You also can call Blue Box Support at 1-800-613-4305 or email us at *support@bluebox.net*.